elliotchance/concise/doc/writing-tests.rst

    // array ? has key ?
    $this->assertArray($a)->hasKey('foo');

 This syntax is used to find the assertion.
-If the assertion fails ti will be able to render the data and the assertion in a pretty way.
+If the assertion fails it will be able to render the data and the assertion in a pretty way.

 Verify vs Assert
 ----------------

-``verify`` is a stand in replacement for ``assert`` that does not stop the execution of the current test.
+``verify`` is a stand-in replacement for ``assert`` that does not stop the execution of the current test.
 This is useful when testing several values where a failure would not cause an error: